5.2. Determinants via Cofactor Expansion#

 For a lower triangular matrix \(L\) a similar argument can be given.

-(Or we can consider \(L^T\), which is an upper triangular matrix.
-And make use of the next proposition that is coming.)
+(Or we can consider \(L^T\), which is an upper triangular matrix, and make use of the upcoming Proposition 5.2.3.)

 We need to know a little more about determinants to establish this connection with invertibility for all matrices.